Bipinjot/Ormuco/README.md

 ### Prerequisites

-Make sure you have Python installed on your system.
+Make sure you have Python3 installed on your system.

 ### Running the Tests